civictheme/monorepo-drupal/DEVELOPMENT.md

 ## Requirements and constraints
-- Can be used out of the box without any customizations
+- Can be used out of the box without any customisations
-- MUST not be changed for customizations.
-If customizations are required - a consumer theme MUST be created and used as a sub-theme of the Civic theme.
+- MUST NOT be changed for customisations.
+If customisations are required - a consumer theme MUST be created and used as a sub-theme of the Civic theme.
 - Fully compatible with GovCMS 9:
   - MUST NOT have any modules